tiptenbrink/thesis/final/main.typ

 === Step 5: infer domain and combine

 Based on the two functions of step 3 and our use of the consequent as a hint, we now have all the ingredients to summarize the main steps of the checker.
-+ Given a fact, checker uses `infer_domains` from @sec:res:infcheck to get the domains of the activity's starting times as perforated intervals.
++ Given a fact, checker uses @fun:infer_domains[l] to get the domains of the activity's starting times as perforated intervals.
 From these intervals, the checker extracts the lower and upper bounds and adds their capacity and usage information.
 See @check:cumul:impl for additional details.
-+ From `infer_domains`, the checker also gets whether the fact has a consequent and the variable of that consequent.
++ From @fun:infer_domains, the checker also gets whether the fact has a consequent and the variable of that consequent.
 If it does, we will first seek to determine a conflict for the activity present in the consequent.
-It does this using the #jmono[resource_profile] function applied to the time range $[lower, upper]$.
+It does this using the @fun:resource_profile function applied to the time range $[lower, upper]$.
 If there is a time conflict in that range, the inference is also valid.
 Otherwise, the profile is given to #jmono[can_schedule_activity_with_profile], which returns false in case there is a conflict.
 If there is no conflict, proceed to the next step.
 + If no conflict could be determined on the consequent's bounds or if there was no consequent, a resource profile will be constructed that ranges from the minimum start time among all variables to the maximum start time among all variables.
 If no conflict can be determined, it proceeds to the next step.
 + If the previous cases failed, the checker will seek to determine a conflict by checking all activities in the same way as it checked the one associated with the consequent.
 Once it finds one, it will report it.
 Otherwise, the checker fails to verify the inference.